maxschaefer-fau/TX-Signaling-Replenishment-MC/README.md

 4) **Reaction Rate Constants**: These constants are the experimentally found reaction rate constants for the (R)-Mandelate to (S)-Mandelate reaction.
 Not to be modified.
 5) **Molecule Counts**: Defined as an object for the inside and outside.
 Changing the first parameter of the `Particle` objects for the inside or the outside will change the corresponding initial molecule counts.
 6) **Simulation Parameters**: `step_count` and `simulation_end` can be changed. `step_count` will determine the number of total steps in the simulation, so it defines the precision. `simulation_end` determines the total simulation time.
-7) **States**: The states are an array with the length of `step_count`.
-In the settings, a way to define this array is provided by the parameters. `release_count` is the number of releases, `end_part` is the part after which the TX stays closed.
-The releases are distributed evenly, but that can be changed by changing `state_breaks`.
-Note that in this part the simulation is considered of length 1, so `end_part=0.5` means the TX will stay closed in the second half of the simulation.